maxxiimo/the-front-end-manifesto/Foundation Markup.md

 NOTE: Michael Hartl recommends using the following flag on your first bundle:

-    bundle install --without production
+    $ bundle install --without production

-Doing so installs your .gemfile gems, but prevents the installation of the production gems.
+Doing so installs your Gemfile gems, but prevents the installation of the production gems.
 You only have to do this once.

+You also should set up rspec:

+    $ rails generate rspec:install

 For faster asset precompiles check out: